Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

 netpgp --decrypt devel_backup-2020-09-16.tar.gz.enc --output=/tmp/1.tar.gz

-Then, I identified another .htpasswd file in the tar file.
+I discovered another .htpasswd file within the tar file.

 Another htpasswd File

-After cracking the hash, I obtained another credential:
+After cracking the hash from the .htpasswd file, I obtained another credential:

 Credential